Adrian Perkins: Public safety

-Public safety was one of three major planks in Adrian Perkins mayoral campaign platform.
+Public safety was one of three major planks in Perkins's mayoral campaign platform.
 He stressed the need for more community-oriented policing that focuses on positive, relationship building non-law enforcement interactions between police and citizens.
-Mayor Perkins first year in office, Part 1 crime fell 8 percent, reaching its lowest point since 1975.
-When compared to 1989, the highest point for Part 1 crimes on record in Shreveport, 2019 was a 60 percent decrease.
+During his first year in office, Part I crime fell 8 percent and reached its lowest point since 1975.
 Homicides saw the sharpest decline, down 29 percent from 2018.

-Perkins and Police Chief Ben Raymond implemented a Supplemental Patrol Program, requiring officers not assigned to the Uniformed Services Division to ride supplemental patrol shifts periodically.
-This initiative contributed to the 400 added patrol shifts and 3,200 additional patrol hours logged in 2019.

 Mayor Perkins and Chief Technology Officer Keith Hanson were also able to roll savings from cuts to city phone contracts into FirstNet onsite internet for police officers and fire fighters.

 Economic development

-Mayor Perkins has focused on expanding Shreveport's healthcare corridor.
-He has also worked to expand Shreveport's budding aviation maintenance industry and the local tech sector.
+Perkins focused on expanding Shreveport's healthcare corridor.
+He also worked to expand Shreveport's budding aviation maintenance industry and the local tech sector.
 In July 2019, Indiana-based SuperATV announced a $4.35 million investment at its Shreveport site, bringing 117 direct and indirect jobs.

 Technology

 Mayor Perkins campaigned on a smart-city platform.
 Once in office, he appointed the city's first Chief Technology Officer, Keith Hanson, a former software executive.
-Mayor Perkins' administration used technology to create an online interactive city budget, dubbed the "People's Budget."
-Under Mayor Perkins leadership, the city hired its first data-scientist who discovered an accounting oversight from previous administrations that disclosed several million dollars, which was used to bolster the city's anemic reserve fund.
+Perkins's administration used technology to create an online interactive city budget, dubbed the "People's Budget."
+Under Perkins's leadership, the city hired its first data-scientist who discovered an accounting oversight from previous administrations that disclosed several million dollars, which was used to bolster the city's anemic reserve fund.
 The IT department also renegotiated its phone contracts, saving the city tens of thousands of dollars.